moussaclarke/planar/README.md

 $id = $widgets->add($data);
 ```

-You don't need to worry about adding unique id or timestamp fields, those will be created and updated automatically. `id` is simply a `uniqid()`, and `created` and `modified` are unix timestamps.
-Those three property names are therefore reserved, so try not to have those in your data/schema.
+You don't need to worry about adding unique id or timestamp fields, those will be created and updated automatically. `_id` is simply a `uniqid()`, and `_created` and `_modified` are unix timestamps.
+Those three property names, all prefixed with `_`, are therefore reserved, so try not to have those in your data/schema.

 If you know the id, you can replace a whole document with `set`.